eutiagovski/amex-default-predicition/README.md

 ![image](https://user-images.githubusercontent.com/74082359/175931510-f6c5c7de-bc38-49ef-83f6-8cfa1a09a329.png)

-And now we are able to make the first predicts:
+And now we are able to make the first predicts!

 More details of this step can be found at: https://github.com/eutiagovski/amex-default-predicition/blob/main/model-selection/Amex_Default_Model_Selection.ipynb